rohilrao/investment-tech-tree/README.md

 ## Todos

-- NodeLabel.New in clipboard instead of only New
 - Deploy via github pages
 - New functionalities
   - Support for adding relationships: Connect nodes, click on edge (copy into clipboard) and then paste into data-file?